GeoMash/strappy/docs/out/guides/StyleGuide/README.md

 Binding
 =======

-Bind everything with .bind.
+Bind everything with the "bind" function extension.
 If you MUST create create a shortcut to this, don't use "me" use "$this".

 <br>
 Example: